 Veteran landlords agree: Quality tenants are the key to long-term profitability.
-Many a landlord has taken it on the chin when they cut a questionable applicant some slack against their better judgment–or when they fail to notice red flags that a little digging would have brought to light.
+Many landlords have suffered the consequences when they cut a questionable applicant some slack against their better judgment, or when they fail to notice red flags that a little digging would have brought to light.

-Good tenant screening software helps a great deal–but even the best systems can’t catch every warning sign.
-Background checks can’t predict an applicant’s propensity to commit crimes in the future, of course, or catch crimes that haven’t been discovered yet.
-So here are the 10 time-tested tenant screening tips that we rely on.
+Good tenant screening software helps a great deal, but even the best systems can't catch every warning sign.
+Background checks can't predict an applicant's propensity to commit crimes in the future, of course, or catch crimes that haven't been discovered yet.

 To reduce the risk of being conned by a fraudulent pay stub, consider asking for three months of bank statements as well.

-3. Check out social media profiles.
 If you can find the applicant on Facebook, Instagram, or LinkedIn, take some time to scroll through their account.
 Does their information match their employment and residence history?
 Are there references to committing a crime or being incarcerated?
 Do they affiliate with any hate groups or gangs?
-Do they have questionable pizza topping preferences?
-(Just kidding.)
 Know the warning signs.

-6. Don’t offer leases without a fully completed and signed rental application.
-Often, someone who fails to complete an application is hiding something.
+Often, someone who fails to complete an application in full is hiding something.
 If you need to conduct an eviction down the road, you may need that application in order to show that the tenant lied.
-If you allow them to turn in an incomplete application, you open yourself and your other tenants up to risk, and you take an important arrow out of your quiver if it comes to an eviction.
+If you allow them to turn in an incomplete application, you open yourself and your other tenants up to risk, and you lose important documentation if it comes to an eviction.

-7. Don’t make written comments on the application other than those specifically pertaining to your rental criteria.
-A comment like “Credit score of 560 is less than the 620 required” or “Income is less than the $4000 per month required to rent” is fine.
-However, if a plaintiff’s attorney gets ahold of the tenant’s application and finds that you’ve written “Two small children” on the app, that’s probably enough for them to hang you out to dry on a housing discrimination claim.
+A comment like "Credit score of 560 is less than the 620 required" or "Income is less than the $4,000 per month required to rent" is fine.
+However, if a plaintiff's attorney gets ahold of the tenant's application and finds that you've written "Two small children" on the application, that's probably enough for them to go after you on a housing discrimination claim.

-10. Use a property manager.
-A professional, experienced property manager brings important benefits to the table for the landlord.
-First, you don’t have to spend time dealing with unserious or unqualified applicants.
+A professional, experienced property manager offers important benefits for the landlord.
+First, you don't have to spend time dealing with unserious or unqualified applicants.
 Second, a qualified and experienced property manager is likely to stay up-to-date on the evolving laws and regulations that govern housing discrimination.
-They can prevent landlords from making common layman mistakes, like posting discriminatory language on housing ads–a mistake that can cost careless landlords tens of thousands of dollars in fines and court costs.
-Third, if the property manager screws up, they generally carry substantial errors & omissions insurance that can protect you if their error results in liability to you as the landlord.
+They can prevent landlords from making common mistakes, like posting discriminatory language on housing ads that can cost careless landlords tens of thousands of dollars in fines and court costs.
+Third, if the property manager makes a mistakes, they generally carry substantial errors & omissions insurance that can protect you if their error results in liability to you as the landlord.
 This is a vital consideration.
 You can ask for proof of E&O insurance when you interview and contract with a property manager.